Calumpit: Christianization

-It is uncertain as to exactly when the Augustinians first set foot in Calumpit, but according to the documents, Calumpit was already a parish by May 3, 1572, when Fray Martín de Rada was elected Prior Provincial.
+It is uncertain as to exactly when the Augustinians first set foot in Calumpit, but according to the documents, Calumpit was already a parish by 3 May 1572, when Fray Martín de Rada was elected Prior Provincial.
 Calumpit was simultaneously established with the conventos of Bay, Laguna, Tondo and Lubao, Pampanga, with De Rada as its prior and Fray Diego Vivar as his vicar.

-Accounts state that the Augustinian missionaries planted a wooden cross along the bank of the Meyto River to symbolise the baptism of the land, and they built a chapel made of nipa and bamboo.
-Later, they moved to Meysulao and built another visita, and then in Panducot, where they built another chapel dedicated to Our Lady of the Visitation as Fray Gaspar de San Agustín mentioned in his Conquistas delas Isla Philipinas (Libro Segundo, Chapter 9).
-Subsequently, the missionary headquarters was moved again to a much higher place where a very huge and prominent tree called "Kalumpit" (Terminalia macrocarpa decne) stands as the original settlers named the place.
-Another notable characteristic of the village of Calumpit is that it was bounded by rivers which served as a natural moat-like feature.
-Primarily, Meyto, Meysulao, Panducot and Calumpit was independent barangays under their own chiefs, it is same with Gatbuka, Bugyon and other old settlements.
-On April 5, 1572, Legaspi merged the villages of Meyto, Meysulao, Panducot, Calumpit, Candaba, Apalit and Malolos and these villages became ministerios and visitas and these settlements first formed the town named Calumpit, with present-day Calumpit as center.
-On December 28, 1575, Gov. General Francisco Sande ordered the inclusion of the villages of Agonoy (Hagonoy), Quinabalonan (now Santa Monica and San Jose, Hagonoy), and some villages along Macabebe river to the town of Calumpit.
+Accounts state the Augustinian missionaries planted a wooden cross along the bank of the Meyto River to symbolise the baptism of the land, and built a chapel from nipa as thatching and bamboo.
+Later, they moved to Meysulao and built another visita, then to Panducot, where they built another chapel dedicated to Our Lady of the Visitation as Fray Gaspar de San Agustín mentioned in his Conquistas delas Isla Philipinas (Libro Segundo, Chapter 9).
+Subsequently, the mission headquarters was moved again to much higher ground where a huge and prominent tree called kalumpít (Terminalia macrocarpa decne) stood, as the locals had named the place.
+A notable feature is the site being bounded by rivers, which served as a natural, moat-like defence.
+Primarily, Meyto, Meysulao, Panducot and Calumpit was independent barangays under their chiefs, and likewise with Gatbuka, Bugyon and other old settlements.

+On 5 April 1572, Legaspi merged the villages of Meyto, Meysulao, Panducot, Calumpit, Candaba, Apalit and Malolos, and these villages became ministerios and visitas as Calumpit, with present-day town itself as the center.

+On 28 December 1575, Governor-General Francisco Sande annexed to the town the villages of Agonoy (now Hagonoy), Quinabalonan (now split between the barangays of Santa Monica and San Jose in Hagonoy), and some others along Macabebe River.

 Early Spanish presence

-When Calumpit was already pacified by Spaniards and submitted under the colonial rule, On April 5, 1572, Encomiendas of Calumpit and Malolos was unified under the shared administration of their encomenderos Don Marcos de Herrera and Sargento Mayor Juan Moron.
-One month later on the same year Calumpit was created as one of the centers of the Augustinian ministry in Northern Luzon with Convento de Lubao Pampanga, which includes Betis and Bacolor and Convento de Taal Batangas established on May 3, 1572, upon the election of Fray Martín de Rada as the new Prior Provincial of the Augustinians replacing Fray Diego de Herrera who was recalled to Mexico.
-This parochial beginnings of Calumpit have included the old villages of Hagonoy, Apalit, Candaba, Malolos and Macabebe as its missions.
-The town of Calumpit was originally dedicated to Saint Nicholas of Tolentino, but in December 1576, the town was re-dedicated to the patronage of Saint John the Baptist.
+When Calumpit was already subjugated by the Spanish, the Encomiendas of Calumpit and Malolos were unified under the administration of their respective, encomenderos Don Marcos de Herrera and Sargento Mayor Juan de Moron on 5 April 1572.
+A month later, Calumpit was created a hub for the Augustinian ministerio in Northern Luzon with the convento of Lubao in Pampanga, which included Betis and Bacolor, and the convento of Taál in Batangas, established on 3 May 1572, upon the election of Fray Martín de Rada as the new Prior Provincial of the Augustinians upon Fray Diego de Herrera being recalled to Mexico.
+The early parish of Calumpit included the old villages of Hagonoy, Apalit, Candaba, Malolos and Macabebe as its missions.
+The town first dedicated to Saint Nicholas of Tolentino, but in December 1576, it was re-dedicated to the patronage of Saint John the Baptist.